The Hubble constant from galaxy cluster scaling-relation and SNe Ia observations: a consistency test: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

 We would like to thank Dr. Shantanu Desai for his valuable comments on this manuscript.
 KB acknowledges the Department of Science and Technology, Government of India for providing the financial support under DST-INSPIRE Fellowship program.
-RFLH thanks CNPq No.428755/2018-6 and 305930/2017-6.
+RFLH thanks CNPq No.428755/2018-6 and 305930/2017-6. {We are grateful to the anonymous referees for useful constructive feedback on our manuscript.}